 - High value placed on operational support to business.

 Strategic Human Resources

-- Collaborative business partners – aligns solutions with business needs
+- Collaborative business partnerships—aligns solutions with specific business needs

-- Trusted Advisors with strategic focus (seat at the table)
+- Trusted advisors with strategic focus—a seat at the table

 - Seen as enablers and change agents

 - High value placed on HR partnering with the business

 - Everyone held accountable for People Initiatives & KPIs